Inteli-Club5/trbe/src/blockchain/README.md

 # Blockchain - Smart Contracts and Tests

-This directory contains the smart contracts and tests for the Trybe application.
+This directory contains the smart contracts and tests for the TRBE application.

 ## Network Information